Concrete – it’s greener than you think

 Concrete has a number of inherent characteristics that contribute towards achieving sustainability, whether it is for the benefit of the owner, the developer or the designer.

 Modern civilisation is built on concrete and as such the positive social impacts are immense.
 The concrete industry supports and uplifts social infrastructure and provides dignified and durable shelter that all human beings have a right to.
 To address the economical impact, construction and maintenance costs are monitored to ensure positive life cycle costs.
 On the environmental side, the energy efficiency and thermal mass of concrete increase sustainability.
-Case studies can already prove that the recyclability of concrete make it a very attractive option as a construction material.
+Case studies can already prove that the recyclability of concrete makes it a very attractive option as a construction material.

 All things considered, concrete is virtually unequalled in combining the many unique qualities and attributes to make it the responsible choice in construction materials, balancing all the elements for increased sustainability.